 The bottom line

-If you’re looking for a zero trust remote access service for users accessing mostly web applications, try Cloudflare Access.
-Cloudflare Access is also a good option if you are already using or need features provided by other Cloudflare services like CDN, DDOS, and WAF, try Cloudflare Access.
+If you’re looking for a remote access service for users accessing web applications, or you are already using or need features provided by other Cloudflare services like CDN, DDOS, and WAF, try Cloudflare Access.